Best Small Business Credit Cards

 If you spend at least $7,500 in the first three months after opening an account you earn a $750 sign-up bonus cash back.

 Also, every purchase made for business purposes earns 1.5% cash back, and there are no restrictions on the number of purchases.
 This also applies to employees who use additional cards.
-Thus, the Ink Business Unlimited® is among the best credit cards for small business owners who prioritize cash back.
+Thus, the Ink Business Unlimited® is among the better credit cards for small business owners who prioritize cash back.
 However, it should be noted that all cash-back rewards are tracked as points.
 Each $1 in cash back is equal to 100 points, and to redeem a reward, you must collect at least 2,000 points.

 Chase's Ink Business Unlimited® offers additional benefits like purchase & fraud protection, extended warranty protection on eligible US product warranties, roadside dispatch service and more.